-Price per dormant tuber 3-4cm in diameter.
+Price per dormant Amorphophallus albus tuber approx 2.5cm – 3cm in diameter.
 The photo shows typical tubers.
+A few are producing stolons.

 Amorphophallus albus is an easy species to cultivate, being a little more tolerant of over-watering and rotting than many others.
 Producing a typical umbrella shaped Amorphophallus leaf, the inflorescence is creamy white and held on top of a 1 foot long petiole.